 In this context, 'smaller than' is incorrect without an explicit comparison.

-Irregular Comparatives in Spanish: Mejor, Peor, Mayor, Menor
+Irregular Comparatives: Mejor, Peor, Mayor, Menor

+• Mejor (better): Used to compare quality in a positive sense.
 Example: El servicio del hotel es mejor que antes.

+• Peor (worse): Used to compare quality in a negative sense.
 Example: Este desayuno es peor que el de ayer.

+• Mayor (older, bigger): Used for age or size comparisons.
 Example: Cuando estás mayor, podemos ir juntos de vacaciones.

+• Menor (younger, smaller): Also for age or size comparisons.
 Example: Cuando eres menor, no puedes viajar solo.

-• Mejor and peor refer strictly to quality differences.
+• Mejor and peor reflect quality.

 Comparison with English